shwethanidd/volttron/docs/source/core_services/historians/sMAP-Historian.rst

 capability of 2.0 drivers to publish directly to sMAP.

 To configure this historian the following must be in the config file.
-This file is setup to point at the `available Test Instance of sMAP <sMAP-Test-Instance>`__.
-For reliable storage, please setup your own instance.

 ::